BPLIM/Workshops/ExternalServer/External_Server_Manual.md

  It may occur that a firewall is preventing the download.
 We have verified such problem in some Universities and Governmental services.
- Please try the download outside the firewall
+ Please try the download outside the firewall.
 -->

 1. Mac users are not able to install NoMachine, receiving the following